Marvin Ridge High School: History

-The school's teams are known as the Marvin Ridge Mavericks with school colors orange and royal blue.
+The school's teams are known as the Mavericks, with school colors being orange and royal blue.

 Demographics

 The school is ranked a ten out of ten on the "Great Schools" website However, the diversity rates tend to be less than the state average for every ethnicity with the exception of white/caucasian.
 There are 80% White students, 10% Asian, 4% Hispanic, 4% Black, and less than 1% American Indian or Alaskan Native.

 Academics

 Marvin Ridge was named a North Carolina Honor School of Excellence with High Growth in 2009–2010.
 The school has a college preparatory orientation, offering a variety of Honors and Advanced Placement classes as well as the only International Baccalaureate Diploma program in the Union County schools.
 The school offers nineteen Advanced Placement courses, five foreign languages (Spanish, French, German, Chinese, and Latin).
 The Distance Learning Program is also offered through the internet through Odyssey-ware.